maxplanck-ie/snakepipes/README.md

 All individual jobs of the workflow will be submitted to the Slurm queue.
 To run the workflow locally, use the parameter `--local` for local mode and the parameter `-j 48` to specify the number of available CPU cores (here: 48).

-A **configuration file is required for the ChIP-seq workflow** and should adhere to the following style:
+A **configuration file is required for the ChIP-seq workflow** and should adhere to the following style (IMPORTANT: Use only whitespace, but NO TAB indentation in this file:

     $ cat chip-seq.config.yaml
     ################################################################################